CS319-23-SP/T1-havuz/README.md

   - Exam scheduling and monitoring
   - Assignment submission and grading
   - Discussion forums and messaging
-  - Event scheduling and monitoring
+  - Event scheduling and notification
   - Resource sharing and collaboration tools
   - Attendance and grade tracking
+  - Custom report creation
-  - Performance analytics and reporting
+  - Performance and trend analytics and reporting
+  - ABET table
+  - Question database with their solution keys
   - Support for four different user types
   - Exam archive
   - Instructor evaluation
+  - Project team and team assignment, and team grading
+  - Deployment

 **Selling Points**